Sachin-pro-dev/Speech-To-Text/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue on GitHub.

-## Acknowledgements

-Special thanks to the creators and maintainers of **react-speech-recognition** and **react-use-clipboard** for providing the foundation for this project's speech recognition and clipboard functionalities.